 You might say it was a reckless gamble, but I say it was an audacious act of love and trust, like when a father hands his daughter the keys to his Shelby Mustang and says, “Go have fun!”

 What is man that you are mindful of him? … You made him ruler over the works of your hands.
 (Psalms 8:4,6)

-God gave us the car-keys to planet earth and said, “Go have fun!”
+God gave us the car-keys to planet earth and basically said, “Have fun!”
 True, we responded by crashing the car.
-But don’t miss the bigger point, which is this: Knowing what we would do, and knowing how much it would cost him to repair the damage, God went ahead and did it anyway.
+But don’t miss the bigger point: Knowing what we would do, and knowing how much it would cost him to repair the damage, God went ahead and did it anyway.
 Why?
 Because he loves us and believes in us and hopes that one day we will stop running and come home.

 You won’t hear this message from manmade religion.
 Instead you will be asked, “Do you believe in God?”
 And if you hesitate to answer, religion will try to manipulate you with carrots and sticks.
 “If you believe, you’ll be blessed.
 If you don’t, you’ll burn!”